G2-Games/lbee-utils/README.md

 # lbee-utils
 A small collection of utilities for exporting and importing assets from Little Busters!
 English Edition

+## Acknowledgments
+The implementations for compression and decompression of CZ1 and CZ3 were derived from [GARbro](https://github.com/morkt/GARbro/).
+The implementation of compression and decompression for CZ2 were derived from the implementation in [LuckSystem](https://github.com/wetor/LuckSystem).
+This project would not have been possible without their amazing work.

 ## Specifications and Info
 <sup>Bytes are in Little Endian</sup>